ZoeWijnendaele/moodtracker/README.md

 - Allowing professionals to view users' mood entries.
 - Collecting user data for research purposes.

-We welcome feedback and suggestions from people to make this MoodTracker even more effective and user-friendly.
+We welcome feedback and suggestions from people to make this moodtracker even more effective and user-friendly.

 ## License